GenciJakub/CancerGenomics/HW01/readme.md

 ```

-We can try to detect the strain of the virus only by S protein variants.
-After uploading this looooong table to VEP, we can filter by `Symbol is S` to see only S protein variants.
-There are five of them: G446S, S477N, T478K, E484A and Q493R.
+We can try to detect the variant of the virus only by S protein variants.
+After uploading this looooong table to [VEP](https://covid-19.ensembl.org/info/docs/tools/vep/index.html) and running the job, we can filter by *Symbol is S* to see only S protein variants.
+There are five of them in our data: G446S, S477N, T478K, E484A and Q493R.
+When we look at [outbreak.info](https://outbreak.info/compare-lineages), we can see that three of these mutations are almost exclusive to the omicron variant.

+It seems that our reads are most probably from the omicron variant of the SARS-CoV-2 virus.